MicrosoftDocs/azure-stack-docs/azure-stack/aks-hci/aks-hci-evaluation-guide-1.md

 Note the following considerations:

 * A number of these VM sizes include temp storage, which offers high performance, but is not persistent through reboots, Azure host migrations and more.
-It's therefore advisable, that if you are going to be running the Azure VM for a period of time, but shutting down frequently, that you choose a VM size with no temp storage, and ensure your nested VMs are placed on the persistent data drive within the OS.
+It's therefore advisable, that if you are going to be running the Azure Virtual Machine for a period of time, but shutting down frequently, that you choose a VM size with no temp storage, and ensure your nested VMs are placed on the persistent data drive within the OS.
 * It's strongly recommended that you choose a VM size that supports premium storage - when running nested virtual machines, increasing the number of available IOPS can have a significant impact on performance, hence choosing premium storage over Standard HDD or Standard SSD is strongly advised.
 Refer to the table above to make the most appropriate selection.
 * Please ensure that whichever VM size you choose, it [supports nested virtualization](/azure/virtual-machines/acu) and is [available in your chosen region](https://azure.microsoft.com/global-infrastructure/services/?products=virtual-machines).

-## Deploying the Azure VM
+## Deploying the Azure Virtual Machine

-The following guidance provides two options for deploying the Azure VM.
+The following guidance provides two options for deploying the Azure Virtual Machine.
 In both cases, the deployment is automated so that you can proceed immediately to download the AKS on Azure Stack HCI software, and progress through your evaluation.

 1. The first option is to perform a deployment via a [custom Azure Resource Manager template](#option-1---create-the-vm-with-an-azure-resource-manager-json-template).
 This option can be launched quickly, directly from the button within the documentation, and after completing a simple form, your VM will be deployed, and host configuration automated.
 2. The second option is a [deployment of the ARM template using PowerShell](#option-2---create-the-vm-with-powershell).
 Again, your VM will be deployed, and host configuration automated.